JavaScript Basics: Understand Variables, Functions & Loops the Easy Way!

 Easy and fun, right?

-Whether you’re building a small calculator or a full-blown web app, these three javascript basics concepts are used everywhere in JavaScript.
+Whether you’re building a small calculator or a full-blown web app, these JavaScript basics concepts are used everywhere in programming.
 They’re the heart of programming logic.

 Here’s a quick recap: